Dame Marie RAMBERT DBE (1888-1982)

 Then there was a shot of the jungle in South Africa and Peter Scott with a little bird in his hand, talking to me and reminding me how I had taught him to do cartwheels when he was my pupil during the first war.
 He added: 'I believe I could still do them, shall I try?' and promptly executed a couple of perfect ones.
 It was all incredibly exciting and at moments very moving.

 After the performance they gave me a supper party with all the people who had been brought together for the occasion.
-As I was walking in on Eamonn Andrews' arm, I whispered to him: ‘is it not marvellous that you, who had never met me before, should have had it in your power to make me so happy?’
-He tapped me on the shoulder and said laughing: ‘And earn my living at the same time.’
+As I was walking in on Eamonn Andrews' arm, I whispered to him: 'Is it not marvellous that you, who had never met me before, should have had it in your power to make me so happy?'
+He tapped me on the shoulder and said laughing: 'And earn my living at the same time.'

 Series 7 subjects